agrija9/Rosbag-Analyser/README.md

 python3 app.py
 ```

+After this, you should see a message in terminal saying ```Failed to load Python extension for LZ4 support.
+LZ4 compression will not be available.```.
+This means that the application is running properly.

-After this, a local host will be created at ```http://127.0.0.1:5000/```.
-Go to that page and start using the application in your browser.
+A local host has been created at ```http://127.0.0.1:5000/```.
+Go to that page in your browser and start using the application.

 ## Test